MicrosoftDocs/azure-dev-docs/articles/terraform/compare-terraform-and-bicep-integration-features.md

 To achieve scale, DevOps teams are always looking for ways to quickly deploy code with a trusted and repeatable process.
 When it comes to the cloud and infrastructure, this process is increasingly accomplished with infrastructure-as-code (IaC).
 IaC tools range from general-purpose tools intended for specific environments.
 Terraform is an example of the former, while Bicep is designed to handle Azure-related tasks.

-In this article, we'll compare nine Bicep and Terraform infrastructure and integration features.
+In this article, we'll compare nine infrastructure and integration features of Bicep and Terraform.
 Understanding these differences will help you decide which tool best supports your infrastructure and processes.

 ## State and backend

 Both Terraform and Bicep are desired state configuration (DSC) which makes it easy to manage IT and development infrastructure as code.
 Terraform stores state about your managed infrastructure and configuration.
 Terraform uses this information to map real-world resources to your configuration, track metadata, and improve the performance of larger infrastructures.
 State is stored in a local file named `terraform.tfstate`, but can also be [stored remotely](store-state-in-azure-storage.md).
-It is critical to back up and secure your state files.
+It's critical to back up and secure your state files.
 Like Terraform, Bicep is declarative and goal-seeking.
 However, Bicep doesn't store state.
 Instead, Bicep relies on incremental deployment.

 ## Infrastructure targets

-When comparing Bicep to Terraform for managing cloud infrastructure, it is important to consider your target cloud environment:
+When comparing Bicep to Terraform for managing cloud infrastructure, it's important to consider your target cloud environment:

 - Azure-only
 - Multi or hybrid-clouds